 At any rate, on the far end of the interpretive area I connected with a series of avalanche slopes, slowly, step-by-careful-step, traversing them above the Rainbow Sub Division.
 Hindsight says that had I descended below the interpretive area and simply taken the roads in the Rainbow Sub Division to the upper end of the sub division, I could have shaved off about an hour.
 Next time!

-Here is my best strategy for accomplishing this leg of the route along the Griffith Peak South Ridge: After ascending the old trail on the left side of the cliffs at the base of the Griffith/Harris saddle, continue straight on a faint trail that looks like a continuation of the old trail.
+Here is the strategy I took today for accomplishing this leg of the route along the Griffith Peak South Ridge: After ascending the old trail on the left side of the cliffs at the base of the Griffith/Harris Saddle, continue straight on a faint trail that looks like a continuation of the old trail.
 This trail will appear and disappear, but generally, you’re proceeding along a relatively level route on the left side of the ridge and about 200ft lower than the summit of the ridge.
 My experience is that if you try to travel up the summit of the ridge you’ll be blocked by cliffs which you will need to circumvent on the upper ridge on avalanche slopes.

 Continue on this faint appearing and disappearing trail space about 200ft below the ridge summit until you see the last of the upper cliff systems.
 Now ascend to the summit of the ridge.
 There is an opening near the upper end of the final cliff system.
 These 200 feet will be your only avalanche slope navigation for the entire Griffith Peak North Ridge, and your best way of navigating a streamlined route up that ridge.